 International students have the same choices as local students, but Government rules require the contract to be made between IUMW and the landlord.
 Student affairs will be responsible for this negotiation.
 Early application for accommodation is highly recommended.

 IUMW provides transportation for university related activities.
-For further information on accommodation and transportation, please contact Student Affairs at +(603) 2617 3092.
+For further information on accommodation and transportation, please contact us at +(603) 2617 3131.